 If you are prescribed more than one medication, you could be at risk of a drug interaction.
 This is when medications react badly to each other, leading to unexpected side effects.
 The more medication you are prescribed, the more you could potentially be at risk of a drug interaction.

-A drug interaction could affect the functionality of your medication, or it could cause serious side effects.
+A drug interaction could make your medication less effective or cause serious side effects.

 How Could Drug Interactions Harm People?

 A drug interaction could decrease the efficiency of your medication.
-If this happens, it could lead to your pre-existing condition worsening, when the medication should have been improving symptoms.
-It is important to note that you can only claim for the harm caused by medical negligence, not your original illness or injury.
+If this happens, it could lead to your pre-existing condition worsening when the medication should have been improving symptoms.
+It is important to note that you can only claim for the portion of harm caused by medical negligence and not your original illness or injury.

 Some medication interactions could even have serious side effects.
-For example, your blood level could increase, or one of the drugs could become more toxic to you.
+For example, one or more of the drugs could become more toxic to you as your blood levels increase.

 What Could You Claim For These Prescription Errors Examples?